eddiecmurray/blog/_posts/2019-12-09-great_ideas_to_write_for_an_authentic_audience.md

 > 20. **Podcasting** is hot, and kids enjoy making them.
 [Anchor](https://anchor.fm/) is a great place to begin.

-Podcasting has exploded in populairty over the past few years.
+Podcasting has exploded in popularity over the past few years.
 There are great episodes from NPR on [Listenwise you can use an examples](https://www.eddiecmurray.com/blog/2018/12/14/listenwise_curates_educational_podcasts_for_teachers/).
 Tools like [Soundtrap](https://www.soundtrap.com/) (paid) and [BandLab](https://www.bandlab.com/) (free) make it easy for students to create podcasts.

 > 25. **Book Trailers** are a blast to create, and writers could make them for their own work or for other books they’ve read.
 [Adobe Spark is great here, too.](https://spark.adobe.com/)